fwilleke80/com_audioarchive/README.md

 - Select individual files
 - Apply shared category, tag, access, and publication settings
 - Derive nested Joomla categories from the inbox folder structure
+- Create missing categories where permitted
+- Override the component duplicate policy for the current import
 - Remove an inbox file after a successful transfer into managed storage

 The importer only works inside the configured inbox and does not provide arbitrary filesystem browsing.

+#### Bulk replacement of existing files

+The Import page also provides a distinct **Replace existing clip files** mode.
+It is intended for migrations such as replacing ALAC `.m4a` originals with externally converted browser-compatible files while preserving all clip records and URLs.

+Replacement files are matched against the stored original filenames without their extensions.
+Matching:

+- Is case-insensitive
+- Treats spaces, hyphens, underscores, repeated separators, and Unicode dash characters as equivalent
+- Requires exactly one existing clip to match
+- Blocks ambiguous matches
+- Detects byte-for-byte identical files
+- Warns when the replacement duration differs from the current duration

+A successful bulk replacement preserves:

+- Clip ID
+- Title and alias
+- Category and tags
+- Access and publication state
+- Play and download counters
+- Public URL

+The old original can either be deleted immediately or retained.
+Retention is enabled by default because it is safer for large migration runs.
+Retained originals become unreferenced cleanup candidates on the **Integrity & Maintenance** page.

+Audio Archive does not transcode files itself in this workflow.
+Conversion is performed externally; the resulting files are then placed in the import inbox and assigned through replacement mode.

 ### Managing clips